zaps166/NFSIISE/README.md

 * TCP and UDP connection,
 * Serial port connection,
 * Game controllers,
-* Sound
+* Sound.

 ## What does not work:

+* Brightness on Intel video drivers on Linux (SDL2 uses function which is not supported by opensource graphics drivers),
 * Modem connection (it will never work again, this feature was removed from assembly code),
-* Brightness on Intel video drivers on Linux (SDL2 BUG?),
-* Force Feedback on Window$ may not work
+* Force Feedback on Window$ may not work.

 ## Patches: